For self-publishing authors who want to succeed, understanding how and why readers buy books and ebooks online is vital information.

 The second form of self-publishing is to publish a book with the expectation of making a lot of sales, and money.

-Such a goal needs investment in both time and money to develop a placement and marketing strategy to have any chance of success.
+Such a goal needs investment in both time and money.
+You have to develop a placement and marketing strategy to have any chance of success.

-In other words, how many people are there that will buy my new book?
+In other words, how many people are there out there that will buy my new book?

 Where can I find this information?
-How can I produce a book that is competitive in the market?
+How can I produce a book that will compete with other booksellers in the market?

 The reality of how book buyers think